 […] He would make them listen to all those old labels: Okeh, Vocalion, Bluebird, Decca, Ideal, Falcon, Azteca, especially the Ideals made in the garage of Armando Marroquín up in Alice.
 (148–9)

-But if we have to use words to evoke music, this is just the way to convey its messy exhilaration and flawed humanity.
+If we have to use words to evoke music, Accordion crimes is just the way to convey its messy exhilaration and flawed humanity.